Inspiration

 Extroverts and introverts usually have an equal amount of their relative charisma type, but not always.
 Some people have a high degree of one type of charisma but not the other.

-For example, some people may be very outgoing but lack inner-oriented sensitivity; while others may be reserved but have a lot of extraversions; or vice versa for each type of temperament as well.
+For example, some people may be very outgoing but lack inner-oriented sensitivity; while others may be reserved but have highly-effective communication styles; or vice versa for each type of temperament as well.
 So let’s take a closer look at these types in isolation.

 Outer-Oriented Charisma and Extroverted Charisma

-Both inner-oriented and outer-oriented people have the ability to connect with other people and influence them.
+Both inner-oriented and outer-oriented people have a deeper level of understanding of how to connect with other people and influence them.
 However, it’s the way in which these types of people do this that differs.

-People with outer-oriented charisma tend to be more outgoing, spontaneous, and gregarious than inner-oriented people.
+People with an outer-oriented charismatic presence tend to be more outgoing, spontaneous, and gregarious than inner-oriented people.
 They are more likely to seek the limelight and are more comfortable expressing themselves in public.

 charismatic bearded man in blue shirt smiling at camera